Alroy Downs: History

 Alroy Downs was founded on Yindjilandji tribal lands.
 The lease was first granted in 1877 with the property being established in 1878 by W.Lamb.
-It was later acquired by the J. C. Schmidt in 1914 who appointed F. Story to manage the property.
-Schmidt's son Rudolf ran the property from 1934 to 1936 and remained in the family most recently run by Trevor Schmidt who was also the managing Director of the Australian Agricultural Company from 1974 to 1988.
+In 1914 it was acquired by J. C. Schmidt, who appointed F. Story to manage the property.
+Schmidt's son Rudolf ran the property from 1934 to 1936.
+It remained in the family and was most recently run by Trevor Schmidt, who was also the managing Director of the Australian Agricultural Company from 1974 to 1988.

 The property was acquired by the Stanbroke Pastoral Company in 1984.

 Peter Sherwin bought Alroy Downs in 2004 for A$30 million in the Stanbroke sell-off and sold it in 2008 for A$70 million.
-The property was in the grips of a drought it was sold.
+The property was in the grips of a drought when it was sold.
 The purchaser was Sterling Buntine.